RudraanshGupta/Air-Canvas/README.md

 The core of Air-Canvas is color detection and tracking.
 By identifying a specific color marker, I create a mask to isolate the marker’s movement and then enhance this mask using morphological operations: erosion, to clean up noise, and dilation, to restore the mask's shape.
 I also utilize MediaPipe for efficient hand tracking, enhancing the accuracy of our finger motion detection.

 # Algorithm

-1.Capture and Preprocess Frames:
+1. **Capture and Preprocess Frames**:
-Begin by continuously capturing frames from the webcam.
+   - Begin by continuously capturing frames from the webcam.
-Convert the frames to the HSV color space.
+   - Convert the frames to the HSV color space for better color detection.
-2.Setup the Drawing Canvas:
+2. **Setup the Drawing Canvas**:
-Prepare the canvas frame and put the respective ink buttons on it.
+   - Prepare the canvas frame.
-3.Configure Color Tracking:
+   - Add interactive ink buttons on the canvas for color selection.
+3. **Configure Color Tracking**:
-Adjust the values of teh mediapipe intilization to detect one hand only.
+   - Adjust the MediaPipe initialization to detect only one hand.
-4.Contour Detection and Tracking:
+4. **Contour Detection and Tracking**:
-Detect the landmarks by passing the RGB frame to the mediapipe hand detector.
+   - Pass the RGB frame to the MediaPipe hand detector to detect landmarks.
-Detect the landmarks, find the forefinger coordinates and keep storing them in the array for successive frames .
+   - Extract the forefinger coordinates and store them in an array for tracking.
-5.Draw on Frames and Canvas:
+5. **Draw on Frames and Canvas**:
-Render the stored coordinates onto both the live video feed and the drawing canvas, creating a visual representation of the user's movements.
+   - Render the stored coordinates on both the live video feed and the drawing canvas.
-6.Display and Update:
+   - This creates a visual representation of the user's movements.
+6. **Display and Update**:
-Finally draw the points stored in array on the frames and canvas,allowing the user to interact and draw using hand gestures.
+   - Continuously update and draw the points stored in the array on the frames and canvas.
+   - Allow the user to interact and draw using hand gestures.

 # Requirements

-1.Python3
-2.Numpy
+1. **Python 3**
+2. **NumPy**
+3. **OpenCV**
-3.Opencv   installed on your system.
+Make sure these dependencies are installed on your system.

 ![Air_canvas_demo](https://github.com/user-attachments/assets/1d7011e6-f953-4040-9f23-efd1b60b0939)